Augmented Probability Simulation Methods for Sequential Games: Discussion

 \section{Discussion}

-We have considered the problem of supporting a decision maker against adversaries in an environment with random consequences depending on the actions of all participants.
-The proposed procedure is summarized as follows.
-Under complete information, we compute the game-theoretic solution and conduct a sensitivity analysis.
-If stable, such solution may be used with confidence and no further analysis is required.
-Otherwise, or if complete information is lacking, we relax the above assumption and use ARA as an alternative decision analytic approach.
-If the ARA solution is stable, one may use it with confidence and stop the analysis.
-Otherwise, one must gather more data and refine relevant probability and utility classes, eventually declaring the robustness of the ARA solution.
-If not sufficient, one could undertake a minimum regret (or other robust) analysis.
+This paper considers providing robust support to a decision maker facing adversaries in an environment where random consequences depend on the actions of all participants: \textcolor{black}{ we propose a framework that computes \textcolor{black}{a} game-theoretic solution under assumptions of complete information and perform a sensitivity analysis; if the solution is stable, it may be used with confidence and no further analysis is required.
+Otherwise, or when complete information is actually lacking, we use ARA as a decision analytic approach that mitigates common prior assumptions.} If such solution is stable, one may use it with confidence and stop the analysis.
+Otherwise, one must refine the relevant probability and utility classes, eventually declaring the robustness of the ARA solution.
+If the solution is not robust, one could undertake a minimum regret or other (robust) analysis.